nuxboxen/Marlin/README.md

 (don't worry it's just clearing a few settings from your old setup) then choose "store settings" and the EEprom is ready to go.*

-You're up and running the new firmware now:  you can finish setting up the probe offsets, I recomment the video below for a good guide to all the steps you'll need to do after the firmware flash, just ignore their firmware flashing it doesn't work with the skr boards.
+You're up and running the new firmware now:  you can **finish setting up the probe offsets**, I recomment the video below for a good guide to all the steps you'll need to do after the firmware flash, just ignore their firmware flashing it doesn't work with the skr boards.
 [*Skip to 19:40* The Edge Of Tech EZABL howto](https://www.youtube.com/watch?v=8dYBvPl6wkU)

-Please Realise:  Because this is a .bin file you've downloaded
+**Understand**:  Because this is a .bin file you've downloaded
                  and flashed you are stuck with alot of choices that I made for you.
 There are still lots of options you can set through m codes and the